 - (a) be given a form of proxy which has already been signed by the Intermediary (typically by a facsimile, stamped signature), which is restricted as to the number of shares beneficially owned by the Non-Registered Holder but which is otherwise not completed.
 Because the Intermediary has already signed the form of proxy, this form of proxy is not required to be signed by the Non-Registered Holder when submitting the proxy.
 In this case, the Non-Registered Holder who wishes to submit a proxy should otherwise properly complete the form of proxy and deliver it to Computershare as provided above; or - (b) more typically, be given a voting instruction form which is not signed by the Intermediary, and which, when properly completed and signed by the Non-Registered Holder and returned to the Intermediary or its service company, will constitute voting instructions which the Intermediary must follow.
 The majority of intermediaries now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge").
 Broadridge typically mails a scannable voting instruction form ("VIF") in lieu of the applicable form of proxy.
 The Non-Registered holders are requested to complete and return the VIF by mail or facsimile.
 Alternatively, the Beneficial holder can call a toll-free telephone number or access the Internet to vote the Shares held by the Beneficial owners at www.proxyvote.com.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Shares to be represented at the applicable Meeting.
-As well, Monument may be utilizing the Broadridge QuickVoteTM service to assist shareholders with voting their shares.
-NOBOs may be contacted by Laurel Hill to conveniently obtain their vote directly over the telephone.
+As well, Monument may be utilizing the Broadridge QuickVote[TM] service to assist eligible shareholders with voting their shares directly over the telephone.

 In either case, the purpose of this procedure is to permit Non-Registered Holders to direct the voting of the shares, which they beneficially own.
-Should a Non-Registered Holder who receives one of the above forms wish to vote at the Meeting Monument Mining Limited in person, the Non-Registered Holder should strike out the names of the management designees and insert the Non-Registered Holder's name in the blank space provided.
+Should a Non-Registered Holder who receives one of the above forms wish to vote at the Meeting in person, the Non-Registered Holder should strike out the names of the management designees and insert the Non-Monument Mining Limited Information Circular

+Registered Holder's name in the blank space provided.
+If a Non-Registered Holder wishes to revoke their vote, the Non-Registered Holder should follow the instructions provided to them from their Intermediary.
 In either case, Non-Registered Holders should carefully follow the instructions of their Intermediary, including those regarding when and where the form of proxy or VIF is to be delivered.